Lotha language: Orthography and literature

 Lotha is written in the Latin script, introduced by the British and American missionaries in the late 19th century.
 It is a medium of education up to the post-graduate level in the state of Nagaland.
 It is also the language in which the church sermons are preached.
 The Bible has been translated into the Lotha language, adding significantly to its vocabulary, which had an influence of Assamese and Hindi.

+Lotha Yi Tsüngon

+Various Lotha Naga groups have started observing May 1 as its language day, Lotha Yi Tsüngon.
+In 2025 simultaneous events were organised by the Kohima Lotha Hoho, Lotha Hoho Dimapur, and Lotha Academy (Wokha) where an anthology of Lotha prose, Lotha Motsüran Ekhvürhyucho was released.